It’s Never Too Late to Become an Artist

-Alison Hazel is a hobby artist located in Vancouver, Canada.
-She sketches and draws most days exploring her main interests.
+Hi, I’m Alison a hobby artist located in Vancouver, Canada.
+I sketch, journal and draw most days and explore my main interests.

-Many of her artworks are on the smaller side or even considered minature as she loves to complete one piece in a day.
+Many of my artworks are on the smaller side or even considered minature as I love to complete one piece in a day.

-Her focus and curiosity is related to Art-as-therapy, finding art later in life and in the Third Age, being creative in your own way, self-care, mindfulness and how art can change your thought patterns through neurographic art.
+My focus and curiosity is related to art-as-therapy, finding art later in life and during the Third Age, being creative in your own way, art as self-care, mindfulness and how art can change your thought patterns through meditative art and neurographic art.

-Alison refers to herself first and foremost as a creative person and she strives to be so every day.
+I refer to myself first and foremost as a creative person and I strive to be so every day.

-She loves to inspire others with her positive can-do attitude.
+I love to inspire others with my positive can-do attitude.
 This energy is strongly aimed at women who have reached a certain age, who may be empty nesters or who may be living solo.